 Career after Gyakuten Saiban: Ito would proceed to work as production assistant on Ghost Trick, producer on the (cancelled) Mega Man Universe and associate producer on Mega Man 10.

 Kojima ShintarōTitles produced:

-- Dai Gyakuten Saiban - Naruhodō Ryūnosuke no Bōken ('The Grand Turnabout Trial - The Adventures of Naruhodō Ryūnosuke') (2015)
+- Dai Gyakuten Saiban - Naruhodō Ryūnosuke no Bōken (The Great Ace Attorney: Adventures) (2015)